 - Inviting a CI to access the project in IRAS

-- Adding a Sponsor Group organisation to the project in IRAS (or assigning Sponsor Group Organisation to their own organisation if appropriate)
+- Adding a Sponsor or Sponsor Delegate Organisation to the project in IRAS (or assigning Sponsor or Sponsor Delegate Organisation to their own organisation if appropriate)

 - Adding study collaborators